 How do I join?

-Please note that whilst it can be cost-effective to be part of a group scheme it is also worth getting quotes from FSC accredited certification bodies.
+Please note that whilst it can be cost-effective to be part of a group scheme it is also worth getting quotes for individual certification from FSC accredited certification bodies.

 Can I run a group scheme?

-Please get in touch with FSC accredited certification bodies if you are looking to set up a group scheme.
+Please get in touch with FSC accredited certification bodies if you are looking to set up and run a group scheme.